AndreassOlsson/drone-anomalydetection/README.md

 ![image](https://user-images.githubusercontent.com/59232492/207014374-db7f326b-0550-4e21-8ac9-3370e044e50b.png)

-At this moment, I am more or less done with the UMCD dataloader.
-After that it should not take long before I have the first model on the final problem up and running!
+I just finished the dataloaders for the real dataset and I will now start implementing the model on the real dataset!